-Determine exactly how much cash to set aside every month for variable expenses you can’t cut out, like groceries, then earmark the remaining cash for paying off your debt.
-Put a line item in your budget for debt payments, stick to it, and increase it whenever you can.
+Determine how much cash to set aside every month for variable expenses that cannot be cut out, like groceries, and then earmark the remaining cash for paying off debt.
+Put a line item in your budget for debt payments, stick to it and increase it whenever you can.

 Step 4: Pay off the smallest debts first

 After adding up everything you owe, the total number might look intimidating.
 Getting out of debt on a low income isn’t easy, but celebrating small milestones along the way can keep you going, and decreasing your total number of creditors will ease your anxiety.

 You may want to try using the debt snowball method, which involves paying off your smallest bills.
 Take care of that $200 balance at the car repair shop, or on a credit card, for instance, and then use that money toward paying off your next-smallest debt.
 Seeing those small balances go to zero will give you the pride and belief that you can eventually live debt-free, and will clear more accounts from your ledger faster than if you tackled the largest debts first.